True Singapore Ghost Stories

 The Almost Complete Collection of True Singapore Ghost Stories (also True Singapore Ghost Stories or TSGS) is the bestselling book series in Singapore.
 With over 1.5 million copies sold, the series has become a household name since its inception in 1989.
-Russell Lee, a Singaporean author, compiles reports, stories and interviews about the supernatural.
+Russell Lee, the pseudonym for a group of Singaporean authors, compiles reports, stories and interviews about the supernatural.
 Light and entertaining, each book, which comprises about 30 stories, appeals to both children and mature readers.
-The latest book (26th book) in the series was released in 2020.
+The latest book in the series, True Singapore Ghost Stories Book 27, was released in 2023.

 Most of the stories take place in Asia but some take place in other parts of the world.
 Lee also includes articles about the paranormal, featuring detailed investigations into the occult, witchcraft, vampires and other similar topics.
 The books are sold in Singapore, Malaysia, Indonesia and some other neighbouring countries.

-Russell Lee is the author of the series.
-He has been writing about the supernatural since 1989.
+Under the Russell Lee brand, ghost story authors has been contributing articles and stories about the supernatural since 1989.